 - If you've previously been expelled from your country of birth, we advise that you check with that country's embassy or consulate in Australia whether you'll be allowed entry into that country.

 - If you have any questions on Australian citizenship, call the Department of Immigration and Border Protection on 13 18 80 or go to the Department of Immigration and Border Protection website.

 Read the travel advice

 Start with the latest travel advice for your destination.
 This will give you information on the main risks you may face and some precautions you can take.
-Our travel advice also includes practical information on the safety and security situation, local laws, health issues and entry and exit requirements—including whether dual nationality is recognised.
+The travel advice also includes practical information relating to local laws and entry and exit requirements that may be relevant to dual nationals, including whether dual nationality is recognised.

 Register before you travel